 Content marketing.
 Since San Francisco is a hotbed for startups, I began my job-a-day challenge to find another job in a tech startup.
 Less than 30 days later, I had an in-person interview at Quri for a content marketing manager position.
 I somehow convinced Darby Williams to hire me, though in retrospect, I lacked the experience and maturity for that type of position.
 The day after accepting that position, I found out I was pregnant with my first child.
 I had already turned in my two-weeks-notice to Rosetta.
 There was no turning back.

 Zones of Genius.
-From that experience, I learned that working within your zones of genius is more important than the environment in which you work.
-As much as I enjoy some aspects of content marketing, I do better work when I focus on social media, employee advocacy, influencer outreach and community building.
+From that experience, I learned that working within a remote environment was more important than the actual work.
+I do my best work when I work 100% remotely and focus on social media, employee advocacy, influencer outreach and community building.

 Remote work.
 Leaving Quri gave me the opportunity to explore working 100% remotely, where I discovered how to freelance on Upwork.
 After getting a few smaller marketing gigs, I was hooked.
 I began picking jobs that allowed me to focus on what I do best for a range of clients.
 Because I really enjoying building systems from the ground up, I gravitated towards working with entrepreneurs and small business owners.
 Here’s a sampling.

 For KEEPTIGHT, I had the opportunity to create their social strategy and grow their social channels from nothing into a thriving community.
 My favorite part about working with Eric Burke was being able to brainstorm, lead and manage their brand ambassador and sponsored athletes programs.

 Building communities is one of the things I most enjoy doing, and working with this up-and-coming female fitness apparel brand was a highlight for me.